RobTavaratyan/DataScrapers-pet-projects-/README.md

 # DataScrapers-pet-projects-
-This is my pet-projects for DataScraping,implementing different type of scrapers.
+These are my pet-projects for DataScraping, which implement different types of scrapers.
-Keep up,repo will be updated!

-~Install requirements.txt and run main.py in dir of scraper u want to run,before estable a normal internet connection
+Repo will be supported and will get fresh updates!